Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

-The eDensity families~\cite{TODAES2015-Lu-ePlace,ISPD16-Lu} adopt the Jacobi preconditioner, which only selects diagonal entries of the Hessian matrix, to perform preconditioning on gradients.
+{In 2D placement, ePlace~\cite{TODAES2015-Lu-ePlace, PLACE-TCAD2015-Lu} adopts the Jacobi preconditioner}, which only selects diagonal entries of the Hessian matrix, to perform preconditioning on gradients.
 Let $f(\bm{v})$ be the objective function in~\Cref{eq:analytical-placement}.
 Considering $x$ direction, the $i$-th diagonal entry of Hessian matrix $\bm{H}_f=\nabla_{\bm{x}}^2f$ is given by